 Guatape Day Trip from Medellin

 To get from Medellin to Guatape, take the metro to Caribe station and cross the pedestrian bridge to the North Terminal, or Terminal Norte.
-From here you need to go downstairs to the ticket booths labeled for ‘la piedra’ or ‘Guatapé’.
+From here you need to go downstairs to the ticket booths labelled for ‘la piedra’ or ‘Guatapé’.
 They should be around booths 9 – 14.
 When we went (December 2016), tickets cost 12,000COP to La Piedra or 13,000COP to Guatape.
 Take the bus to La Piedra rather than into town and climb the rock.
 The price of this had increased to 18,000COP but it worth it for the view.

 After you’ve taken about a thousand pictures, and caught your breath, climb back down to the road for Guatapé.
 There are three options to get into town: walk, wait for the next bus or hire a tuk-tuk.
 The tuk-tuk will cost a little more than the bus, but it has a novelty factor going for it and you won’t have to wait at all.

 Guatapé is a cute little town with every building covered in colourful frescos and hidden little plazas.
 It’s a great spot to have lunch after your tiring climb.
 If you’re feeling energetic there are plenty of options on the lake.
 Get more information about visiting Guatapé now.

 Outdoor Escalators of Comuna 13